shivannis/xandr-docs-public/xandr-docs/articles/monetize/ad-quality-order-of-operations.md

 ---
 title: Ad Quality Order of Operations
-description: In this article, learn about the process by which the Xandr system finds a collection of ad quality settings to apply to an impression. ms.date: 10/28/2023
+description: In this article, learn about the process by which the Microsoft Advertising system finds a collection of ad quality settings to apply to an impression. ms.date: 10/28/2023
 ---